EricaLinaG/emacs-setup/README.md

 The boot profile choices are defined in __~/.emacs-profiles__ Currently stable is target of default, and all of the emacs daemon entries.
 I wonder if stable is even necessary.

-Although I'm tempted to just delete OG altogether.
-Maybe install stable, from the beginning, and forget OG.
-Although I kind of like having a second, older backup than stable.
-If this is a minimal install there will only be __OG__ and that will also be the default.
+If this is a minimal install there will be __gnu__ plain vanilla emacs and this here repo as __OG__ and that will also be the default.

+Installing stable changes the default to stable.
+If installing individually `make chemacs-profiles` afterward to install the changes.
+Or edit _~/.emacs-profiles.el_ to suit your desires.

 Emacs profile choices are:
  - stable, default
  - dev
  - doom
  - space
+ - gnu - Completely vanilla gnu emacs.
  - OG  - This repo maybe.
 The original emacs-setup repo installed from.
+ - test

  - Named emacs daemons
    - Using stable